soroushkavousi/fireplace-api/README.md

   - Stateless paginations can produce duplicate data and even miss some data of different sorts!
 - Use Query Result instead of Pagination
   - The idea is to send a list of the remaining ids for each query
-  - Query result is a collection of items and more item ids
+  - Query result is a collection of items and a list of more item ids
-  - Also nested comments have child comments and more child comment ids
+  - Also nested comments have child comments and a list of more child comment ids

 **9. Supports nested comments**